 The fastest way to a dog's heart is usually through his stomach.
 You've already seen the way your dog stares at the last slice of pizza, and dinner time is probably his favorite part of the day.
 But being offered food is about more than basic sustenance and deliciousness.

 Dog training isn't about one party simply telling the other what to do.
 It's a partnership that requires you and your pup to work as a team.
-The more you train and the better you work together, the stronger your bond will be.
+The more you train and the better you work together, the stronger your bond will be every day.

 Dogs are extremely perceptive animals.
 They pick up on emotions, social cues, and body language.
+Your pooch is a good listener, and he observes more than you probably know.
 If you're excited about something, don't be surprised when your dog gets a sudden burst of energy.
 If you're feeling stressed or anxious, your dog will often mirror those feelings.

 The same goes for feelings of affection.
-Letting your dog know you love them is as easy as acting normal and letting those emotions shine through.
+Letting your doggy best friend know you love them is as easy as acting normal and letting those emotions shine through.

 The language barrier dividing you and your dog isn't as thick as you think.
 You don't communicate through emails, texts, or even face-to-face conversations, but your actions are more effective than your words.

-These simple actions carry a lot of meaning, and they're the perfect way to say, "I love you."
+These simple actions carry a lot of meaning, and they're the perfect way for pet owners to say, "I love you."